 - 1. Mathematics of finance (Chapter 3) - 2.
-Linear algebra, including matrices, linear systems, and linear programming (Chapters 4, 5, and 6)

-- 3. Probability and statistics (Chapters 7, 8, and 11) - 4.
-Applications of linear algebra and probability to Markov chains and game theory (Chapters 9 and 10)
+Linear algebra, including matrices, linear systems, and linear programming (Chapters 4, 5, and 6) - 3.
+Probability and statistics (Chapters 7 and 8) - 4.
+Applications of linear algebra and probability to Markov chains (Chapter 9)